Noaaan/MythicMetals/PATCHNOTES.md

 The Locked boolean will prevent anyone from modifiying the staff.

+Added a Sponge Block Staff Ability, which clears water around you in a 12 block radius.

+Added stats for using the Hallowed Block.

+Removed the Runite Block ability, since the freeze didn't find the impact it needed.

 ### Changes

-Added a Sponge Block Staff Ability, which clears water around you in a 12 block radius.

 Lightened the outline of the Orichalcum Sword slightly.